Videos of our animals are featured on the Tiger and Lion pages.

 As you may imagine, it is difficult to host large groups—as many as eighty children, teachers, and parents—with only one restroom on site.
 To make matters even more challenging, the only rest area close to our location on I-80 was closed for the summer!
 The addition of a restroom with four commercial toilets will improve the tour experience for our visitors.

-With the rapid growth of our programs—we hosted 2,000 visitors in 2012, compared with just over 1,000 in 2011—the need for these facilities has become critical.
+With the rapid growth of our programs—we hosted 2,250 visitors in 2013, compared with just over 1,000 in 2011—the need for these facilities has become critical.
+This is a very expensive project, and we are continuing to seek funding.

-The total cost of the project is over $22,000, so additional donations are still welcome.
+The total cost of the project is over $60,000, so additional donations are welcome.
 Please visit our Donations page to donate via PayPal, Razoo, or mail.
 Safe Haven is a 501(c)3 organization, and all donations are tax-deductible.
 For more information please e-mail our Executive Director, Lynda Sugasa.

 TIGER HOODIE & 2014 CALENDAR ON SALE